Dr Volko Straub

 Research Interests and Techniques

 I am interested in the study of intrinsic neuronal properties and their short and long-term modulation with a particular emphasis on the neuromodulatory role of nitric oxide and serotonin.
-My work concentrates on two major questions:
+Current work in my laboratory concentrates on two major questions:

 Plasticity is essential for behavioural adaptations and is achieved by modulation of cellular and synaptic properties.
 Neuromodulatory systems can themselves be the target for modulation, an effect termed metamodulation.
 I am particularly interested in the effects of nitric oxide on the modulatory effects of serotonin as there is increasing evidence for a functional overlap between serotonin and nitric oxide.
 Both modulators affect a wide range of nervous system functions ranging from sensory integration to motor control and learning.
 Progress in the understanding of the role of nitric oxide and serotonin in these processes depends strongly on a more detailed understanding of the mechanisms of their interactions.